evinbg/Edge-Detection/README.md

-# Edge-Detection
+# Edge Detection
-C++ program that takes a raw image and performs edge detection
+A C++ program that takes a raw image and performs edge detection

 ## What it does
 This program does matrix operations on the image using both 3x3 and 5x5 sobel operators to generate a gradient magnitude image. <br><br>